 Strawberries are actually flowering plants that belong to the rose family.
-When strawberry's first became commercial products the plants were cultivated in straw.
+When strawberries first became commercial products, the plants were cultivated in straw.
 Many think that's where they got their name.

 Strawberries are not really berries at all.
 They are the enlarged receptacle of a flower.

 If you bite into an apple you would expect to find the "seeds" inside.
-With the strawberry the "seeds" are on the outside.
+With the strawberry, the "seeds" are on the outside.
 Actually, strawberry seeds aren't really seeds.
-They are achenes, which are actually tiny fruits, which in turn contain a seed.
+They are 'achenes', which are actually tiny fruits that contain seeds.

-The cantaloupes originated in ancient times in Indian and Africa but soon found their way to Europe.
+Cantaloupe originated in ancient times in India and Africa but soon found their way to Europe.

 Cantaloupe is the most popular melon in the United States.

 The honeydew was revered as a sacred food by the ancient Egyptians.

 Napoleon and Pope John Paul II both considered Honeydew melons their favorite fruit.